 2.18.10 - Centerline Descriptions

 Centerline descriptions may be used in describing regular shaped strips of land, such as easements, along the ROW.
-Care should be taken to insure that the shape of the parcel or easement readily lends itself to this type of description.
+Care should be taken to ensure that the shape of the parcel or easement readily lends itself to this type of description.
 Centerline descriptions are used only with the approval of the Region Survey/Plans Supervisor for special purposes.

 SECTION 2.19 PROPERTY DESCRIPTIONS WITHIN PLATTED SUBDIVISIONS